chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The Arduino base supports the Arduino UNO R4 Minima and its motor-control hardware.
+The Arduino Base supports the Arduino UNO R4 Minima and its motor-control hardware.
 The XL4015 assembly is also integrated around this section of the robot.

+This arrangement keeps the low-level control hardware close to the drivetrain and steering system while leaving the upper layers available for high-level computing and sensors.

 ---

-# 7.4 Supporting Base 3 — Raspberry Pi Base
+## 7.4 Supporting Base 3 — Raspberry Pi Base

 <table align="center">
   <tr>